 - type: a string that identifies the resource's type within an enumeration of possible values.
-Non-nullable.
+Nonnullable.
 Enumeration.
 Its possible values are "agents", "events", "eventSeries", "lifts", "mediaObjects", "mountainAreas", "snowparks", "skiSlopes", and "venues". - id: a string that uniquely and persistently identifies the resource within a SERVER.
 Non-nullable.
 Non-empty.
-Unique. - meta: an object containing metadata of the resource (e.g., the URL representing the resource's data provider or a date-time string of the instant of the resource's last update). - attributes: an object containing the resource's data that does not refer to other resources (e.g. the name of an event, the length of a slope). - relationships: an object containing the resource's data referring to other resources (e.g. the organizers of an event, the slopes within a mountain area). - links: an object containing the links related to access related resources (e.g., a link to the agent resources representing organizers and sponsors of an event, a link to the media object resources representing multimedia descriptions of a mountain area resource, or a link to the resource itself, also referred to as self).
+Unique. - attributes: an object containing the resource's data that does not refer to other resources (e.g. the name of an event, the length of a slope). - relationships: an object containing the resource's data referring to other resources (e.g. the organizers of an event, the slopes within a mountain area).